phelelani/nf-rnaSeqCount/README.md

     --genes '/path/to/genes.gtf' \
     --bind '/path/to/bind;/another/path/to/bind'
 ```
 ### 4.2.
-By editing the ```main.nf``` file and specifying the parameters
+By editing the ```parameters.config``` file and specifying the parameters
-Edit main.nf:
+Edit parameters.config:
 ```
+params {
-params.data     = '/path/to/data'                       // Path to where the input data is located (where fastq files are located). params.out      = '/path/to/output'                     // Path to where the output should be directed. params.genome   = '/path/to/genome.fa'                  // The whole genome sequence (fasta | fa | fna).
-params.index    = '/path/to/STARIndex'                  // Path to where the STAR index files are locaded.
-params.genes    = '/path/to/genes.gtf'                  // The genome annotation file.
-params.bind     = '/path/to/bind;/another/path/to/bind' // Paths to be passed onto the singularity image (Semi-colon separated).
+  data     = '/path/to/data'                       // Path to where the input data is located (where fastq files are located). out      = '/path/to/output'                     // Path to where the output should be directed. genome   = '/path/to/genome.fa'                  // The whole genome sequence (fasta | fa | fna). index    = '/path/to/STARIndex'                  // Path to where the STAR index files are locaded. genes    = '/path/to/genes.gtf'                  // The genome annotation file. bind     = '/path/to/bind;/another/path/to/bind' // Paths to be passed onto the singularity image (Semi-colon separated).
+}
 ```

 Then run the pipeline: